ndless-nspire/nsptools-history/luna/trunk/ReadMe.txt

 =====

 luna [INFILE.lua] [OUTFILE.tns]
-If [INFILE.lua] is '-', reads the file from the standard input.
+If [INFILE.lua] is '-', reads it from the standard input.
+If [OUTFILE.tns] is '-', writes it to the standard output.

 Contact
 =======